Russian submarine Kursk: Submarine recovery

 A consortium formed by the Dutch companies Mammoet and Smit International was awarded a contract by Russia to raise the vessel, excluding the bow.
 They modified the barge Giant 4 which raised Kursk and recovered the remains of her crew.

 During salvage operations in 2001, the team first cut the bow off the hull using a tungsten carbide-studded cable.
 As this tool had the potential to cause sparks which could ignite remaining pockets of reactive gases, such as hydrogen, the operation was executed with care.
 Most of the bow was abandoned and the rest of the vessel was towed to Severomorsk and placed in a floating dry dock for analysis.

-The remains of Kursks reactor compartment were towed to Sayda Bay on Russia's northern Kola Peninsula, where more than 50 reactor compartments were afloat at pier points, after a shipyard drained all the fuel from the wreck in early 2003.
+The remains of Kursk reactor compartment were towed to Sayda Bay on Russia's northern Kola Peninsula, where more than 50 reactor compartments were afloat at pier points, after a shipyard drained all the fuel from the wreck in early 2003.

 Some torpedo and torpedo tube fragments from the bow were recovered; the rest was destroyed by explosives in 2002.

 Official inquiry results

-Not withstanding the Navy's oft-stated position that a collision with a foreign vessel had triggered the event, a report issued by the government attributed the disaster to a torpedo explosion caused when high-test peroxide (HTP), a form of highly concentrated hydrogen peroxide, leaking from a faulty weld in the torpedo's casing.
+Not withstanding the Navy's oft-stated position that a collision with a foreign vessel had triggered the event, a report issued by the government attributed the disaster to a torpedo explosion caused when high-test peroxide (HTP), a form of highly concentrated hydrogen peroxide, leaked from a faulty weld in the torpedo's casing.
 The report found that the initial explosion destroyed the torpedo room compartment, killing everyone within the first compartment.
 The blast entered the second and perhaps the third and fourth compartments through an air conditioning vent.
 All of the 36 men in second compartment command post were immediately incapacitated or killed by the blast wave.
 The first explosion caused a fire that raised the temperature of the compartment above 2700 C. The heat caused the warheads of between five and seven additional torpedoes to detonate, creating an explosion equivalent to 2–3 tons of TNT measuring 4.2 on the Richter magnitude scale on seismographs across Europe.
 The explosion was detected as far away as Alaska.